 Small sized crates are usually 22 to 24 inches in length, and 19 to 21 inches in height.
 These are suitable for dogs that weigh under 30 pounds, including breeds such as Jack Russells, Miniature Dachshunds, and Scottish Terriers.
 The dimensions for small sized crates are usually 24″x18″x21″, 24″x18″x19″, or 24″x17″x20″.

 Medium sized dog crates are usually available in lengths ranging from 28 inches to 30 inches in length, and 23 to 24 inches in height.
-These are suitable for dog that weigh under 40 pounds, such as American Pit Bull Terrier, French Bull Dogs, and Cocker Spaniels.
+These are suitable for a dog that weighs under 40 pounds, such as American Pit Bull Terrier, French Bull Dogs, and Cocker Spaniels.
 The dimensions for medium sized dog crates are usually 30″x19″x21″, 30″x21″x24″, or 30″x19″x22″.

-Large sized dog crates are usually available in 34-36 inches in length, and 25 to 27 inches in height.
-These crates are ideal for dogs that weigh 70 pounds or less, including breeds such as Basset Hounds, Welsh Corgis and Bull Terriers.
+Large sized dog crates are usually available in 34-36 inches in length and 25 to 27 inches in height.
+These crates are ideal for dogs that weigh 70 pounds or less, including breeds such as Basset Hounds, Welsh Corgis, and Bull Terriers.
 Large crate dimensions are usually 36″x24″x27″, 36″x23″x25″, or 36″x23″x26″.